PB PrimeBite Fishing Premium Fishing Intelligence

 VariableStatusEvidenceNotes

-Seasonality Research-backed BASS-S5, BASS-S1 Summer 3–4× winter activity.
+Seasonality Research-backed Multiple sources Summer 3–4× winter activity.
 Monthly multipliers are calibrated shape.

 Solunar windows Excluded (no evidence) N/A No bass-specific open-access evidence found after 5 search sweeps.